6 Principles Of Genius Hour In The Classroom

 1. Sense of purpose

-approached correctly.
 Education should become a deliberate choice, and each assignment should be performed with a sense of purpose.

 3. Inquiry & navigation

 Note-taking, reading textbooks, and other types of passive learning do not provide such effects as hands-on experience and practical exercises.
 When working with hypothetical problems and real-life cases, young people not only absorb but also create knowledge.
-Professors may ask learners to perform projects, make models and prototypes, design and publish something so that young people see visible products of their work.
+Teachers may ask learners to perform projects, make models and design and publish something so that young people see visible products of their work.

 6. 80/20 rule